kelster764/startup/README.md

 - [ X] **Calls to third party endpoints** - I did this.
 I put the random cat api in my about page.
 - [X ] **Backend service endpoints** - I did this
-- [X ] **Frontend calls service endpoints** - I did this
+- [X ] **Frontend calls service endpoints** - I did this I also fixed things that I didn't get around to in react.
+Now the dinos sing!

 ## 🚀 DB/Login deliverable